paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-055-coastal-barrier-resources.md

 <a id="section-3510"></a>
 ## § 3510.
 Authorization of appropriations

-There is authorized to be appropriated to the Secretary to carry out this chapter $2,000,000 for each of fiscal years 2006 through 2010.
+There is authorized to be appropriated to the Secretary to carry out this chapter—

+(1) $2,000,000 for each of fiscal years 2006 through 2010; and

+(2) $1,962,000 for each of fiscal years 2025 through 2031.

 ### Statutory Notes